11th Mississippi Infantry Regiment: History

 The 11th Mississippi Infantry Regiment was established at Corinth, Mississippi, in May, 1861, and mustered at Lynchburg, Virginia.
-The regiment saw action at the Battle of First Manassas under General Barnard Elliott Bee, before being assigned to the Army of Northern Virginia.
+Company A, the "University Greys" consisted of almost the entire student body of the University of Mississippi.
+This reduced enrollment at the university to such a low level that the university closed for the remainder of the war.
+The regiment reported a total strength of 504 men in April, 1862.
+The 11th Mississippi saw action at the Battle of First Manassas under General Barnard Elliott Bee, before being assigned to the Army of Northern Virginia.